 - Cross curricular reading

 - Home reading

 Encouraging a Love of Reading

-We also use the Accelerated Reader programme to encourage children to read for pleasure independently.
-This programme includes a wide range of children’s fiction and non-fiction books, which are levelled to ensure the children will be able to read and understand the books they choose.
+We use the Accelerated Reader programme to encourage children to read independently, at a level that offers both success and challenge.
+This programme allows children to practise comprehension skills through online quizzes that teachers can use to monitor children’s progress.
+This Accelerated Reader library includes a wide range of children’s fiction and non-fiction books, which are levelled to ensure the children will be able to read and understand the books they choose.
 Children’s reading achievements are recognised in whole school assemblies every half term, when we celebrate and reward their successes together.

 You can see information about your child’s progress by logging into Renaissance Home Connect with the user name and password they use at school.
 Click the links below for more information.

 Visit the AR Book Find site, to find books at your child’s level.

 The Words for Life website has lots of information about activities and ideas to develop your child’s literacy skills, from birth to age 11.

 Parents Guide to helping your child to become a successful reader